dice-group/dice-embeddings/README.md

 Recently developed frameworks can be effectively applied in a wide range of research-related applications.
 Yet, using these frameworks in real-world applications becomes more challenging as the size of the knowledge graph grows.

-We developed the DICE Embeddings framework to compute embeddings for large-scale knowledge graphs in a hardware-agnostic manner.
+We developed the DICE Embeddings framework (dicee) to compute embeddings for large-scale knowledge graphs in a hardware-agnostic manner.
 To achieve this goal, we rely on
 1. **[Pandas](https://pandas.pydata.org/) & Co.** to use parallelism at preprocessing a large knowledge graph,
 2. **[PyTorch](https://pytorch.org/) & Co.** to learn knowledge graph embeddings via multi-CPUs, GPUs, TPUs or computing cluster, and